schlae/amiga-hddlw/README.md

 Perform the following changes

-* Install S5, which is connected to pin 4 of the floppy connector and provides the high-density sense signal (circled in the image)
+* Install S5 (a zero ohm resistor or wire jumper), which is connected to pin 4 of the floppy connector and provides the high-density sense signal (circled in the image)
 * Remove 1K resistor R9 (which may be named differently on different board revs, but one end is always tied to pin 4 of J5; pointed to by the green arrow)